The Tax Disputes and Litigation Review: United Kingdom

-The first-tier tribunal is the first-instance tribunal for most jurisdictions; the majority of appeals commence in this tier.
+The First-Tier Tribunal is the first-instance tribunal for most jurisdictions; the majority of appeals commence in this tier.
 The Tribunal system is organised into specialist divisions or 'chambers'.
 Judges can sit alone, or with up to two other judges.
 The typical panel comprises a chairperson and a panel member.
 Panel members will not necessarily be lawyers but do usually hold one or more tax qualifications.
-The losing party may appeal decisions of the first-tier tribunal to the Tax and Chancery Chamber of the Upper Tribunal; however, permission is required and appeals are limited to matters of law.
-It is possible for 'complex' cases to go straight to the Upper Tribunal, in practice this rarely occurs.
-The Upper Tribunal can also hear judicial reviews of the tax functions of HMRC.43
+The losing party may appeal decisions of the First-Tier Tribunal to the Tax and Chancery Chamber of the Upper Tribunal; however, permission is required and appeals are limited to matters of law.
+It is possible for complex cases to go straight to the Upper Tribunal, but in practice this rarely occurs.
+The Upper Tribunal can also hear judicial reviews of the tax functions of HMRC.41

 Upper Tribunal panels follow a similar format, with between one and three judges, although at least one must also be a judge of the Chancery Division of the High Court.

 Appeals from the Upper Tribunal are to the Court of Appeal (which sits as three judges), then to the Supreme Court.
 Appeals to the Supreme Court can only be made with permission and (except in very rare cases) only on questions of law.
-The Supreme Court will only hear cases of general public importance.
+The Supreme Court will also only hear cases of general public importance.
 A case could take three or four years to progress through all tiers of the Tribunal and appeal system, though most cases will not reach the higher appellate courts.
-Some cases have taken much longer, particularly those involving references to the CJEU (although it should be noted that references to the CJEU are unlikely to be possible from the UK after December 2020).

 Certain types of claims, such as claims concerning public law matters (Judicial Review), must be started in the High Court (either in the Chancery Division or the Administrative Court), rather than via the Tribunal system (although they may subsequently be transferred to the Upper Tribunal).
 Judicial review cases tend to be completed more quickly.
 Appeals from the High Court lie by permission to the Court of Appeal and then the Supreme Court.